 New York, United States

 Dylan is a rap artist from New York.
 With his own brand of heart-on-sleeve, confessional storytelling, he has built an undeniable fan following at a young age.
-As shown in his latest single, “Everything Gets Old,” his wordplay and multisyllabic patterns prove his proficiency as a rapper, while his writing feels more like that of a young storyteller who can also rhyme.
+As shown in his latest single, “The Best Fears of Our Lives,” his wordplay and multisyllabic patterns prove his proficiency as a rapper, while his writing feels more like that of a young storyteller who can also rhyme.
 Dylan left Cornell University in 2011 to develop as an artist in New York City.

 As a result of 25,000+ downloads on his 2012 EP, Keep Your Friends Close, Dylan earned press from tastemaker sites including This Song Is Sick, Good Music All Day, Hypem, and many more; landed national TV sync placements in MTV's Miley Cyrus: The Movement Documentary and Syfy's WWE Smackdown; and surpassed 1 million views on his YouTube channel.
 Dylan's previous LP, Senioritis, reached iTunes’ top 200 Rap/Hip-Hop chart and features underground rap sensations Mac Lethal and Symmetry (of Symmetry x Ryan Lewis).
 Dylan has been featured on Power 105.1 FM, numerous college radio stations, and in news sources including Huffington Post, Newsday, and Time Out New York.